perllb/ctg-sc-cite-seq-10x/README.md

 # ctg-sc-adt-rna-10x
 ## Nextflow pipeline for processing of 10x chromium cite-seq with rna+adt data with cellranger.

+- Analyze 10x cite-seq in one pipeline.
+- Supports ADT and RNA libraries sequenced on same flowcell.
+- Supports different indexing of RNA and ADT library (e.g. RNA dual and ADT single).
+See `Handle dual and single indexing in same sequencing run` for more info.

 1. Clone and build the Singularity container for this pipeline: https://github.com/perllb/ctg-sc-adt-rna-10x/tree/master/container/sc-adt-rna-10x.v6
 2. Prepare the feature ref csv.
 See section `Feature reference` below
 3. Edit your samplesheet to match the example samplesheet.
 See section `SampleSheet` below